Kaituna Maketu and Pongakawa Waitahanui

 - enable tangata whenua to gather kaimoana for their manuhiri and themselves

-Bay of Plenty Regional Council is investing more than $15m over the coming 10 years to help care for land, water and wildlife in the catchment.
+Bay of Plenty Regional Council is investing more than $15m over 10 years from 2015-2025 to help care for land, water and wildlife in the catchment.

 Together with tangata whenua, business, landowners, community groups and the wider community we can make sure the catchment remains a great place to live, work and play.